 Peter Lougheed Hall

-The Peter Lougheed Hall is a distinct student residence intended to provide an enriching experience that fosters and supports students to put them on a developmental path towards leadership.
-The Hall provides a range of student oriented amenities to foster academic achievement and establish a sense of community.
-The City Room, main Dining Hall, and cohort spaces, play an integral role in connecting students with leaders from around the world to share knowledge and spur excellence.
+The Peter Lougheed Hall is a distinct student residence intended to provide an enriching experience that fosters and supports students on a developmental path towards leadership.
+The Hall provides a range of student-oriented amenities to foster academic achievement and establish a sense of community.
+The City Room, main Dining Hall, and cohort spaces play an integral role in connecting students with leaders from around the world to share knowledge and spur excellence.

-GEC began working with the U of A on developing their vision after winning a design competition in July, 2013.
-The competition challenged us to create a building that captures “the spirit of Alberta and the West – past, present and future.”
-Drawing from the project's spectacular site above the river, the community spaces will be physically, visually and figuratively an extension of Edmonton's river valley.
+GEC began working with the University of Alberta in developing their vision after winning a design competition in July 2013.
+The competition challenged us to create a building that captures “the spirit of Alberta and the West – past, present and future”.
+Drawing from the project's spectacular site above the river, the community spaces are physically, visually, and figuratively an extension of Edmonton's river valley.

-The residence is organized around the central courtyard which has been designed to create a sense of community for the students who live in the residence as well as function as a neighbourhood amenity for students within East Campus Village.
-Student residences will be situated on floors above, arranged into forum clusters of 11 bedrooms, each with a community room and distinguished by private study areas with window seats to provide for contemplation and repose.
+We organized the residence around the central courtyard, designing it to create a sense of community for the students who live in the residence as well as function as a neighbourhood amenity for students within East Campus Village.
+Student residences are situated on floors above, arranged into forum clusters of 11 bedrooms, each with a community room and distinguished by private study areas with window seats to provide for contemplation and repose.

 2018 - MASI Bronze Award | Institutional/Healthcare

 2018 - AWMAC Award of Excellence | Outstanding GIS Project, Millwork over $250K

 2017 - Award of Merit | Urban Architecture Category